leifcr/auto-deploy-rails/README.md

 ## v0.3.x release

+v0.3.10 introduces AntiAffinity for workers and rails main service to limit 1 pod on each node.
+If you dont want this behaviour, you can disable it in setting podAntiAffinity or worker.podAntiAffinity to `false`

 v0.3.x changes to use apiVersions compatible with kubernetes >= 0.14.
 All kubernetes clusters with versions below that will not work with v0.3.x

 When upgrading from v0.2.x to v0.3.x chart, you might need to purge your deployment if it fails upgrading.
 Always deploy to testing/staging before production.